Estás utilizando un navegador sin actualizar. Actualiza tu navegador para mejorar tu experiencia y la seguridad.

 1. Watch Romeo and Juliet in London

 If a trip to the flicks is on the cards, make it a movie night to remember at London’s Rivoli Ballroom.
-The original 1950s ballroom makes the perfect backdrop for pop-up movie nights including Baz Luhrman’s Romeo and Juliet on February 14th.
+The original 1950s ballroom makes the perfect backdrop for pop-up movie nights including Baz Luhrman’s Romeo and Juliet on 14 February.
 Grab a cocktail and a hot dog from the bar and try not to let the gloriously chintzy surroundings distract you from the film.

 4. Mix love potion cocktails in Manchester